Research drives high-impact innovation

 A study to establish the efficacy of metformin at delaying the onset of post-traumatic osteoarthritis (PTOA) after anterior cruciate ligament reconstruction.

-Inclusion Criteria: 18-45yo, with first ACL tear with no previous ACL surgery in either knee.
+Inclusion Criteria: 18-45 y.o., with first ACL tear with no previous ACL surgery in either knee.

-Principal Investigator: Dr. Laura Schmitt
+Principal Investigator: Laura Schmitt, PhD, PT

 Research Coordinator: Tabi Pontious